monome/docs/docs/modular/teletype/tts3.md

 ## Here at the post office

 A long time ago at the post office in Castaic, CA: the postmaster asked the lady ahead of us "How fast do you want this to ship?"
 There was a lot of confusion and shrugging and finally "I don't care."
-To which the postmaster responded resoundly:
+To which the postmaster responded resoundingly:

 *"Here at the post office we only deal in absolutes."*